FAQ

 • Dining out will be pricier — on average, 12-20 euros for a meal in an café.
 Dinner in a mid-range restaurant will cost 30-50 euros per person.

-Any service involving personnel, such as delivery, taxis, and barber shops, tends to be more expensive.
+Any service involving personnel, such as delivery, taxis (Uber and Bolt), and barber shops, tends to be more expensive.
 For instance, cleaning services in Helsinki will cost you about 50 euros.
 In summary, the total living expenses per person will amount to 700-1000 euros, excluding rent.

 When can I obtain Finnish citizenship?